Destination: Prince of Wales Island

 4. Meet the Ancestors: Almost 10,000 years ago the Tlingit people lived on the island.
 The Haida people, still there today, followed.
 Discover a living ancient culture.

 5. And Ancestor Trees: Hike among trees as old as 800 years in one of the planet’s last old-growth forests.
+The people themselves voted to save these ancients - come and see why.

 6. Welcome to the Family: Just about everything on the island is family owned and run; when you are here, you are part of the family!
 Warm welcomes, (and kitchenettes) abound.

-Who: Adults, Children 10 and over, multi-generations
+Who: Adults, Children 10 and over, multi-generational families.

 What: Temperate rain-forest, wildlife (some predators) and birds